LinaGomez-lab/Project-EDA-and-Customer-Segmentation/README.md

     * Group 1 (Regular Weekend & Weekday Buyers - 57%): This group is the primary revenue driver and shows stable preferences for specific cuisines and restaurants.
 They contribute significantly to revenue and are crucial to focus on for retention strategies.
     * Group 2 (Weekend One-Timers - 29%): This group has growth potential.
 They are primarily weekend buyers and could be incentivized to increase their order frequency or spend through targeted marketing and loyalty programs.
-    * Group 3 (Weekday Singles - 12%): This segment presents challenges due to lower engagement but offers potential for growth.
+    * Group 3 (Weekday Singles - 12%): This segment presents challenges due to lower engagement but offers growth potential.
 Addressing weekday delivery times and offering tailored promotions could help in expanding this segment's market presence.

 3. **Revenue Drivers**